-In terms of the school site and current accessibility, the main school building of Reigate School was constructed in the 1950s.
+The main school building was constructed in the 1950s.
 There are two floors and on the ground floor there are a number of areas which are made accessible by steps.
 There is a ramp at the front entrance and the side of the hall so that this part of the school is accessible for performances and main school events.
 The gym areas are also accessible.